-For additional information about Wisconsin tax-option (S) law, see Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders.
-You may obtain Publication 102 from any Department of Revenue office.
+For additional information about Wisconsin tax-option (S) law, obtain Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders, from any Department of Revenue office.

 Line-by-Line Instructions

 You must complete page 1 of Form 5S.
 (The numbering corresponds with the line numbers on Form 5S, page 1, unless otherwise indicated.)